grafana/Grafana-Alloy-for-Beginners/README.md

 ```
 #### Tasks

-`discovery.http.service_discovery` component:
+`discovery.http` component:
-- ping an HTTP within our lab environment in charge of finding targets: "http://service-discovery/targets.json"
+- Ping an HTTP within our lab environment in charge of finding targets: "http://service-discovery/targets.json"
   - this http endpoint is aware of all instances of Loki, Tempo, Mimir, and Pyroscope databases that are currently running within our environment
-- set the `refresh_interval` argument to 2 seconds for demo purposes.
+- Set the `refresh_interval` argument to 2 seconds for demo purposes

 `prometheus.scrape` component:
-- set the scrape interval and scrape timeout to 2 seconds
+- Set the scrape interval and scrape timeout to 2 seconds
-- specify
+- Specify
-  - where to scrape data from (targets)
+  - Where to scrape data from (targets)
-    - targets
+    - Targets
-  - where to send the data (forward_ to)
+  - Where to send the data (forward_ to)
-    - receiver
+    - Receiver

 `prometheus.remote_write` component:
-- export metrics to a local Mimir database ("http://mimir:9009/api/v1/push")
+- Export metrics to a local Mimir database ("http://mimir:9009/api/v1/push")

 <img width="1873" height="1052" alt="image" src="https://github.com/user-attachments/assets/43ac7e4e-0389-4624-a502-c57ec079dc6c" />